ndugger-archive/Herald.js/readme.md

 	});
 	error.tell();

-Or you can put all arguments in an object, for example:
+*Preferred Method:* Or you can put all arguments in an object:

 	var warning = new Herald({
+		title: "Warning!",
 		message: "You've been warned!",
 		type: "warning",
-		style: {
-			fontWeight: "bold"
-		}
+		icon: "url_here",
+		time: 4000
 	});
 	warning.tell();